|

 of carters in the town and horses are for hire.

-NSA
+NSA p.249

-of the Carlisle road, Bothwell Bridge and Millheugh
+is made of the Carlisle road, Bothwell Bridge and Millheugh

 Bridge.

-carts.
+donkey carts.

-on roads.
+was spent on roads.

-Means of communication Fifteen miles of
+p.285 Means of communication Fifteen miles

-Edinburgh, made in 1755.(see Taylor and Skinner) Another
+and Edinburgh, made in 1755.(see Taylor and Skinner)

-road to Ayr has lately been built (A71).
+Another road to Ayr has lately been built (A71).

 |

-| Old Avon Bridge (other
+Old Avon Bridge (other

 image) |